dynobase-icon

 Can a DynamoDB table have multiple streams?

-Yes.
-You can add multiple triggers to a DynamoDB Stream.
+No, a DynamoDB table can have only one stream.
+However, you can add multiple triggers to a single DynamoDB Stream.

 Can I transform an SNS message before storing it in DynamoDB?